PlatformTime/platformtimebasic/README.md

   Terminus - Last stop on the train trip.

-  Scheduled Time - Time at which the train is scheduled to depart the station (please note: within the Trip Details window, this time is the scheduled arrival time).
+  Scheduled Time - Time at which the train trip is scheduled to depart the station (please note: within the Trip Details window, this time is the scheduled arrival time).

-  Status - Live status of the train.
+  Status - Live status of the train trip.
+Applicable train trip statuses:

     On Time - Train is running on time and should depart the station with four minutes of the scheduled time.